- Chart

 Disclaimers:

-This information is for informational purposes only and does not constitute financial advice.
-Market share data and financial metrics are estimates and can vary based on reporting periods and methodologies.
+This analysis is based on publicly available information and is for informational purposes only.
+It does not constitute financial advice.
 Investors should conduct their own due diligence before making any investment decisions.
+Market share data and financial figures are estimates and subject to change.

 AI Summarization is directionally correct and might not be accurate.